oneconvergence/dkubeio-examples/tf/object-detection/pets/README.md

  3. Fill the fields in Run form and click *Submit* button.
 See below for sample values to be given in the form, for advanced usage please refer to **Dkube User Guide**.
     - **Basic** tab
 	  - Enter a unique name say *training-pets-detector*
-	  - Start-up script : `bash process.sh; pip install --user --force-reinstall tf-slim enum34; python model_main.py`
+	  - Start-up script : `bash process.sh; pip install --user --force-reinstall lvis tf-slim enum34; python model_main.py`
 	  - Click *Next*.
 	- **Repos** tab
 	  - *Inputs* section